 Fun fact: when they reel in the decoy they tend to do it as fast as possible so no attack is triggered near the boat.

 When the morning has come and all the darkness of the night is gone, it’s time to get the cage in the water.
 Sharks are drawn to the boat using a mixture of fish blood and chopped tuna.
 Also a big chunk of Tuna is put in the water on a rope to pull it away before the shark get’s it.
 Feeding the sharks is prohibited because this will upset their natural hunting instinct and they become reliant on the food they get from humans.

 Normally a Shark cage is quite big and can hold up to five people.
 Most work on hold breath diving and lay near the surface.
-In more exotic places like Guadalupe they do lower the cage and use scuba equipment.
+In more exotic places like Guadalupe, they do lower the cage and use scuba equipment.
 Normally it won’t take long before a shark comes to visit and you can get up close and personal with it.
 Try to stay as silent as possible in the cage to prevent upsetting the shark.
-When you make to much noise they tend to leave.
-Just enjoy the site of the greatest predator in the ocean right in front of you.
-Are you scared for sharks?
-No worry, we have made some rules how to handle diving with sharks!
+When you make too much noise they tend to leave.
+Just enjoy the sight of the greatest predator in the ocean right in front of you.
+Are you scared of sharks?
+No worry, we have made some rules on how to handle diving with sharks!

 So is Great White Shark Cage Diving Worth It?

 Yes!
 Absolutely yes!!
-For me this was one of the greatest water related activities ever.
-Seeing this mighty beast leap several foot in the air was amazing.
-Getting in the cage afterwards and to actually see how big this animal is put it even more in perspective.
-Yes it is expensive but if you have the chance, go for it!
+For me, this was one of the greatest water-related activities ever.
+Seeing this mighty beast leap in the air was amazing.
+Getting in the cage afterward and to actually see how big this animal has put it even more in perspective.
+Yes, it is expensive but if you have the chance, go for it!